mono/monodevelop/README.md

 There are a couple of known issues, see https://github.com/fsharp/fsharpbinding/issues.

-On windows, use the file MonoDevelop.FSharpBinding\MonoDevelop.FSharp.windows.fsproj.
-Be aware that this is not the original file, which is MonoDevelop.FSharp.orig.
-The windows file is created automatically now and then to help development on Windows.
+On Windows, the configuration creates the file MonoDevelop.FSharpBinding\MonoDevelop.FSharp.windows.fsproj.
+Be aware that this is not the original file, which is MonoDevelop.FSharp.fsproj.orig.
+The windows file is created automatically by the configuration script (configure.bat)

 On Mac/Linux, please develop using  the 'Makefile' with Mono 3.0 and FSharp 3.0.
-There is an old Makefile for the days before xbuild works, but this is not used to prepare distributions.

 On Mac/Linux, if you make changes to the binding, then loss of completion lists etc. can be disturbing and hard to debug.
 There are some debugging techniques.
 To launch MonoDevelop you can use the command:
 ```